sheldonhull/sheldonhull.hugo/content/blog/2020-12-07-using-aws-sdk-with-go-for-ec2-ami-metrics.md

 ### Multi-Region

-Here things got a little confusing as I really wanted to run this concurrently, but shelved that for v1 to deliver results more quickly.
+Here things got a little confusing as I wanted to run this concurrently, but shelved that for v1 to deliver results more quickly.

 To initialize a new session, I provided my starting point.